-Gamma radiation or X-rays are very long range, penetrating electromagnetic radiation.
+Gamma radiation and X-rays are very long range, penetrating electromagnetic radiation.
 Some characteristics of gamma radiation are:

-- 1) Gamma radiation or X-rays are able to travel many feet in air, and many inches in human tissue.
-It readily penetrates most materials and is sometimes called "penetrating" radiation. - 2) X-rays are like gamma rays.
-X-rays, too, are penetrating radiation.
-Sealed radioactive sources and machines that emit gamma radiation and X-rays respectively constitute mainly an external hazard to humans. - 3) Gamma radiation and X-rays are electromagnetic radiation like visible light, radiowaves, and ultraviolet light.
+1) Gamma radiation or X-rays are able to travel many feet in air, and many inches in human tissue.
+They readily penetrate most materials and are often called "penetrating" radiation.

+2) X-rays are like gamma rays.
+Sealed radioactive sources and machines that emit gamma radiation and X-rays respectively constitute mainly an external hazard to humans.

+3) Gamma radiation and X-rays are electromagnetic radiation like visible light, radio-waves, microwaves, and ultraviolet light.
 These electromagnetic radiations differ only in the amount of energy they have.
-Gamma rays and X-rays are the most energetic of these. - 4) Dense materials are needed for shielding from gamma radiation.
+Gamma rays and X-rays are the most energetic of these, and will cause ionization in the material they traverse.

+4) Dense materials like lead and steel are needed for shielding from gamma radiation.
 Clothing provides little shielding from penetrating radiation but will prevent contamination of the skin by these materials.

-- 5) Gamma radiation is easily detected by survey meters with an NaI detector probe. - 6) Gamma radiation and/or characteristic X-rays frequently accompany the emission of alpha and beta radiation during radioactive decay.
+5) Gamma radiation is easily detected by survey meters with a G-M or NaI detector probe.

+6) Gamma radiation and/or characteristic X-rays frequently accompany the emission of alpha and beta radiation during radioactive decay.